BAronHW/BAronHW/README.md

 # 💫 About Me:
 <br>    👋 Hi, I’m @BAronHW<br>    👀 I’m interested in all things tech related.
 I currently have an interest in Full-Stack development, Machine learning and Deep learning...<br>    🌱 I’m currently studying at Lancaster University and learning from the Odin Project for full stack development and looking at AI...<br>    💞️ I’m looking to collaborate on anything.
-I am excited and willing to learn anything...<br>    📫 How to reach me.
+I am excited and willing to learn anything...<br> Currently working as a software engineering intern at PortF ...<br>    📫 How to reach me.
 You can reach me on discord through my discord tag: baronhw...<br>

 ## 🌐 Socials: